Frequently Asked Questions

 7. Do I have to take classes full time?

 No. You may tailor your class schedule to your needs.
-You must complete two courses, CUL 250 Sanitation and Safety and CUL 250.1 Culinary Arts Survey, before advancing to additional courses in the program.
-These prerequisite courses are required for all certificates and A.A. degrees, but students need only successfully complete them once.
+You must complete CUL 230 - Introduction to Culinary Arts before advancing to additional courses in the program.
+This prerequisite course is required for all certificates and A.A. degrees, but students need only successfully complete it once.

 8. Is there room in the classes?
 I've heard they fill up quickly.